This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 How to Make Smothered Pork Chops

-- In a medium bowl, whisk together salt, paprika, pepper, garlic powder, and onion powder.
+- Whisk together salt, paprika, pepper, garlic powder, and onion powder in a medium bowl.
 Sprinkle the mixture liberally over both sides of each pork chop.

-- Set aside some flour to thicken the gravy.
+- Set aside 3 Tablespoons of flour to thicken the gravy.
 Spread out the remaining flour on a large plate.
-Coat each side of the pork chop in a light layer of flour.
+Dredge each side of the pork chop in a light layer of flour.
+You can gently shake off any excess flour.

 - Place a deep, 12-inch cast-iron skillet over medium heat.
 Add vegetable oil.
 Once the skillet is hot enough, brown the seasoned pork chops on each side until golden, but not cooked all the way through, about 5 minutes per side.